ipavlic/apex-fp/website/docs/api/collection/SObjectCollection.md

 System.debug(objects instanceof List<Opportunity>); // true
 ```

-`asList()` and `asSet()` on `SObjectCollection` return a raw `List<SObject>` and `Set<SObject>`.
+`asList()` on `SObjectCollection` returns a raw `List<SObject>`.
 This is more convenient because the type does not need to be provided, and a cast is not required in either case, but `instanceof` can provide unexpected results.
 A concrete type of the list can be passed in as well.
-When this is done, the returned `List` or `Set` are of the correct concrete type instead of generic `SObject` collection type:
+When this is done, the returned `List` is of the correct concrete type instead of generic `SObject` collection type:

 ```
 List<Account> filteredAccounts = accountCollection.asList();